 - 1. Ensure the Company and subsidiaries prepare correct financial statements with adequate disclosures, including unusual items, significant accounting policy changes and any revision by the accounting auditor, as well as request the accounting auditor to review, or probe a particular relevant item in the quarterly and annual financial statements. - 2.
 Evaluate and audit the internal control system of the Company and subsidiaries to ensure the internal control and risk management system is suitable and effective.
 The internal control system auditor and the accounting auditor will use an evaluation form to gauge the adequacy of the Company and subsidiaries' internal control system - 3.
 Oversee and ensure the operations of Company and subsidiaries comply with the rules / regulations and of the stock exchange and laws applicable to the Company's business. - 4.
 Consider, select, nominate and employment termination the external accounting auditor for the Company and subsidiaries and propose the appropriate remuneration for the accounting auditor in line with the reputation, adequacy of the human resource and the amount of work to be audited by the accounting audit firm, as well as the experience of the personnel assigned to audit the Company / subsidiaries' accounting / financial records. - 5.
-Full, correct information disclosure by the Company when such information may cause conflict of interest, or may have impact on other areas. - 6.
+To review the Connected Transaction, or the transactions that may lead to conflicts of interests, to ensure that they are in compliance with the laws and the Exchange's regulations, and are reasonable and for the highest benefit of the Company. - 6.
 Meet with the accounting auditor without presence of the management at least once a year. - 7.
-Other tasks as assigned by the Company's Board of Directors and the audit committee agreed with, such as review of the policies on financial and risk management, and management executives adherence to good business ethics.
+Other tasks as assigned by the Company's Board of Directors and the audit committee agreed with, such as review of the policies on financial and risk management, and management executives adherence to good business ethics. - 8.
+Prepare audit committee reports, disclose such reports (signed by the audit committee chairman) in the Company's annual reports.